 The repair process generally follows three main stages: a thorough diagnosis to find the root cause, a clear explanation of the repair plan and timeline, and a final review of any warranty coverage on the parts and labor.
 This structured approach ensures nothing is missed and you’re kept in the loop the entire time.

-The Initial Assessment and Diagnosis
+The Initial Assessment and Quote

 The first thing a technician will do is listen.
 You know your generator best, so sharing what you’ve observed is incredibly helpful.
 Did you see any warning lights or error codes on the control panel?
 Did you hear strange noises or notice any leaks?
 This information gives the technician a great starting point.
 For your safety, never try to open panels or touch internal components yourself.
 Instead, let the trained professional handle the hands-on inspection.
 They will perform a comprehensive diagnostic check to pinpoint the exact issue, whether it’s a faulty battery, a clogged fuel line, or a complex electrical problem.